-Every surgical patient deserves a Certified Surgical Technologist (CST) in every operating room.
+Every surgical patient deserves a Certified Surgical Technologist (CST) in every operating.

 The Certified Surgical Technologist is an allied health professional who helps assure the care and safety of the surgical patient with an effective and positive outcome on all surgical procedures.
 All patients facing the unknowns of surgery will now be able to count on the Certified Surgical Technologist to have the education, training and expertise to perform the surgical procedure safely and competently as part of the surgical team.